LazoCoder/Pokemon-Terminal/README.md

 1. Make sure you have Python 3.5+ installed, check the instructions of your distribution.
 2. Make sure you have Terminology, again check the package manager of your distribution.
+3.
+- If you are a Arch Linux User, you can install it from the AUR package [pokemon-terminal-git](https://aur.archlinux.org/packages/pokemon-terminal-git/).
-3. Copy and paste the following for the installation:
+- If you aren't a Arch Linux user, copy and paste the following into a terminal for the installation:
 ```bash
 # Pokemon Installation
 git clone https://github.com/LazoCoder/Pokemon-Terminal $HOME/.Pokemon-Terminal